-We will be releasing assessments and counselling slots as and when they become available on a rolling basis.
-There will be some availability every week however if this is not the case when you call please check in again the following week.
+Our services are in high demand and we are helping as many people as possible as quickly as we can.
+We release assessments and counselling slots as and when they become available on a rolling basis.
+Although there may be some availability each week, this is not always the case.
+If we can't offer you an assessment immediately when you call, we will ask you to check in again the following week.

 You can also find lots of helpful advice, information and other places that may be able to support you on our looking for support page.
-Please do call us for advice and signposting if you would like to discuss your situation with a member of our team, we are here to help and you are not alone.
+Please do call us for advice and signposting if you would like to discuss your situation with a member of our team, while we may not be able to support you immediately, please know we are here to help and you are not alone.

 6 Music House Lane, Norwich, NR1 1QL